spectrocloud/docs-assignments/technical-writer/assignment.md

 This will list all the pods that are available and their status.

-To see the information for a specific pod, you can use the include the name of the namespace in the command:
+To see the information for a specific Pod, you can add the namespace to the command:

 ```shell
     kubectl get pods --namespace
 ```

 ## Viewing Logs of a Pod
 To view the logs of a specific Pod, you can use the CLI to run the following command: